tmewett/BrogueCE/README.md

 If you downloaded a release, you can open the game as follows:

+### Windows

-- On Windows, go to the `bin` folder and run `brogue.exe`.
+Go to the `bin` folder and run `brogue.exe`.

+### Mac

-- On Mac, run/double-click the `brogue` script in the same the folder as this file.
-As it's an unsigned program, with unsigned libraries, you will have to press OK on many prompts asking if you want to run it.
-I recommend you first run `sudo spctl --master-disable` in Terminal to disable the prompts.
+Run/double-click the `brogue` script in the same the folder as this file.

+As it's an unsigned program, you will have to convince macOS to let you run it.
+One option is to run `sudo spctl --master-disable` in Terminal to disable the safeguard.
 (You can revert this setting in "Security & Privacy" in System Preferences.)

+### Linux

-- On Linux, run the `./brogue` script in the same the folder as this file.
-(Make sure you have SDL2 and SDL2_image installed via your package manager.)
+Run the `./brogue` script in the same the folder as this file.

+Make sure you have SDL2 and SDL2_image installed via your package manager.
+The required packages are:

+- Debian/Ubuntu: `libsdl2-2.0-0 libsdl2-image-2.0-0`
+- Fedora: `SDL2 SDL2_image`
+- Arch: `sdl2 sdl2_image`

 You can also run `./make-link-for-desktop.sh` to generate a .desktop file to place on your desktop or applications folder.

+### More information

 If you're running the graphical version (default), the game window can be resized using the PageDown/PageUp or -/+ keys.